blawson69/PurseStrings/README.md

 To display the contents of a character's Purse, use the `--show` parameter.
 It will display Purse contents for all selected tokens, and shows the total weight of all coins for encumbrance purposes:

 ```!ps --show```

+You may also send an optional `--whisper` command to make --show whisper the results.

 ---
 **GM Only** To add coinage to a character(s) Purse, simply pass it with the `--add` parameter.
 The following adds 10gp to each selected character: